DevCharly/gitea-build-tag-number-action/README.md

       with:
         who-to-greet: ${{ steps.buildnumber.outputs.build_number }}
 ```
-The `GITHUB_TOKEN` environment variable is defined by GitHub for you.
+The `GITHUB_TOKEN` environment variable is defined by Gitea for you.
 See [virtual environments for GitHub actions](https://help.github.com/en/articles/virtual-environments-for-github-actions#github_token-secret) for more information.

 ## Getting the build number in other jobs